Home

 church.
 Your support is greatly appreciated.
 God bless you.

-September 22, 2024, Twenty-fifth Sunday in Ordinary Time
+November 3, 2024, Thirty-first Sunday in Ordinary Time

 Liturgy of the Word